MakieOrg/Makie.jl/docs/reference/plots/scatter.md

 #### Markersize

-The `markersize` attribute scales the scatter size relative to the scatter marker's base size.
+The `markersize` attribute scales the scatter size relative to the scatter marker's base size along one of its dimensions.
+Two things to note as a result:

-Therefore, `markersize` cannot be directly understood in terms of a unit like `px`, it depends on _what_ is scaled.
+1. `markersize` cannot be directly understood in terms of a unit like `px`, it depends on _what_ is scaled.
+2. A `markersize` of, e.g. `20` will appear to have roughly four times as much area as a markersize of `10` (since the `20` will be twice as large as `10` in two dimensions).

 For `Char` markers, `markersize` is equivalent to the font size when displaying the same characters using `text`.